Welcome to the APSA-ASCEPT 2017 Joint Scientific Meeting

 The meeting offers the opportunity to network with colleagues and other leading international and national scientists and academics at both social and scientific activities.
 A key feature of the meeting is the chance for early career researchers and research students to present their research findings in poster and oral presentations sessions.
-Annual awards and prizes from both ASCEPT and MPGPCR will also be presented at this meeting.
+Annual awards and prizes from both APSA and ASCEPT will also be presented at this meeting.

 The program of plenary lectures, symposia and workshops, oral presentations and posters will be scientifically stimulating and lead to new collaborations and research opportunities.

 We welcome our many international guests and hope you will join us in Brisbane.

 |Dr Stephanie Reuter Lange

 |Dr Andrew Crowe

 • academic and industrial scientists associated with drug discovery, drug formulation and drug delivery research and development

 • clinicians involved in the prescription and/or review of therapeutic agents